emmalu00/shortest-path-between-words/README.md

 The program must then be run through the command line with the following statement:

-`./shortestpath <inputFileName.txt>`
+`./shortestpath <filename.txt>`

-where **_inputFileName.txt_** is the input text file.
+where **_filename.txt_** is the input text file.
 If the user does not enter a filename as a command line argument, the program will produce an error message and exit.

 The file **_words56.txt_** is provided as an example test file for running this program, containing over 8000 words, with each word on a separate line.
 All input files should be formatted exactly as **_words56.txt_**.